apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 that an equivalent logical formula should be also allowed.

-*In the defense of TLA+, the issues that we have seen above are not the issues of "TLA+, the language", but these are the problems of TLA+ tooling.
+*In the defense of TLA+, the issues that we have seen above are not the issues of TLA+ as a language, but these are the problems of the TLA+ tooling.
 There is a very simple and aesthetically pleasing way of writing `TestAction_n0` in the logic of TLA+:*

 ```tla
 TestAction_n0_pure_TLA ==